Why we collect data on you

 Disclosure to Third Parties

-Surrey Therapy Practice will only disclose your personal information to 3rd parties outside of the organisation when:
+Surrey Therapy Practice will only disclose your personal information to 3rd parties when:

 There is a legal requirement to do so